kbremner/kbremner.github.io/_posts/2014-02-18-android-client-auth.md

 </div>

 {% include section_header.html name="Using an Alias" %}
 Once an application has an alias for a certificate, it can be used to obtain information associated with it.
 Below is an example implementation of an X509KeyManager that uses the alias for a certificate to get it's certificate chain and private key.
 This can then be used to initialise an SSL context, before setting a URL connection to use the SSL context to allow it to support client authentication, as shown below.
+Note that the X509Impl instance should be cached instead of being created for each connection, as getting the certificate chain and private key can be slow.
 {% gist kbremner/6206d58ff0b9545de603 X509Impl.java %}

 {% include section_header.html name="References" %}